ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230593 Testing, Adjusting, and Balancing for HVAC.md

       1. Submit 2 sets of sample testing, adjusting, and balancing report forms.
    1. Warranty:
       1. Submit 2 copies of special warranty specified in the "Warranty" Article below.
-1. Quality Assurance**
-   1. Agent Qualifications:
+1. Quality Assurance*   1.
+Agent Qualifications:
       1. Engage a testing, adjusting, and balancing agent certified by NEBB.
    1. Testing, Adjusting, and Balancing Conference:
       1. Meet with the Owner's and the Architect's representatives on approval of the testing, adjusting, and balancing strategies and procedures plan to develop a mutual understanding of the details.
 Ensure the participation of testing, adjusting, and balancing team members, equipment manufacturers' authorized service representatives, HVAC controls Installer, and other support personnel.
 Provide 7 days' advance notice of scheduled meeting time and location.